 There are many cost elements that should be assessed when calculating the total cost of ownership (TCO) for a load testing solution.
-Since every organization’s load testing requirements are different, you need to take into account the specific context of your performance and load testing process and environment in order to calculate a true cost profile and a realistic TCO that is relevant to your organization.
+Since every organization’s load testing requirements are different, you need to take into account the specific context of your performance and load testing process and environment to calculate a true cost profile and a realistic TCO that is relevant to your organization.

 NeoLoad Load Testing Overview